-- Solidify their knowledge about repurposed images, altered images and selective images - Solidify their photo research skills

-- Badges for the competition winners - Computers accessible (can be used in teams), pre-loaded with images to be checked
+Lesson Overview Learning Objectives Materials Time Needed Participants will: Badges for the competition 30-40 min. winners Solidify their knowledge about repurposed images, tered images and selective images Computers accessible (can be used in teams), Solidify their photo research skills pre-loaded with images to be checked Procedure Introduction 5 min.
+You've learned a lot in the past few lessons about what k you've learned to the test!

-30-40 min.

-You've learned a lot in the past few lessons about what kind of photo manipulations are out there.
-Now let's put what you've learned to the test!

 Activity 1 20-30 min.
 Break the participants up into groups of 2 or 3.
-Give all groups the same picture to debunk or verify, and time them to see who can come up with an answer the quickest.
-Pictures can be found on the slideshow for Unit 3, Part B, Lesson 4.

-Repeat with the next example, and so on.

-Add together the rankings for each group (1st, 2nd, 3rd, etc.) The one with the overall lowest ranking is the overall winner, and members receive badges.

-If participants need reminding, here are the steps for reverse image search:

-Method A: Google Chrome

-Reverse image searches are easiest if you're using Google Chrome as your browser.
-For this reason, you may want to r installing Chrome on your phone or computer.
-However, this method doesn't list results by date of publication, so mes using TinEye is more helpful (see below).
-TRAINER NOTES Steps: 1.
+Give all grou who can come up with an answer the quickest.
+Pictures car Repeat with the next example, and so on.
+Add together the rankings for each group (1st, 2nd, 3rd, etc and members receive badges. .)
+The one with the overall lowest ranking is the overall winner, → Talking points If participants need reminding, here are the steps for reverse image search: Method A: Google Chrome Reverse image searches are easiest if you're using Google e Chrome as your browser.
+For this reason, you may want to consider installing Chrome on your phone or computer.
+However, this method doesn't list results by date of publication, so sometimes using TinEye is more helpful (see below).

+3B4 Lesson 4: Tracing photos ------------------------------------- --

+Steps: 1.
 Right-click the image.
 (On your phone, tap the image to open it as a full-screen view.)
 2. Click "Search Google for image."
 (On Mobile, press your finger to the screen, hold, and choose "Search Google for this image.")
 3. Scroll down to where you see "Pages that include matching images."
-4. Look for the earliest date you can find (results will not be in this order, however) and also look for reputable news outlets.
-M ethod B: TinEye This is a image. a method you can use regardless of what web browser you're using.
+4. Look for the earliest date you can find (results will not be in this order, however) and also look for reputable news outlets. М ethod B: TinEye This is a image. method you can use regardless of what web browser you're using.
 It will also show you the earliest usages of an 1.
 Save the picture you want to verify.
 (On your phone, press the picture on your screen and hold until you see an option to save it.)
 2. In your browser, go to tineye.com.
 3. Select "upload image" and choose the image you want to verify.
 Then, if you click on one of the images returned in the search, you can toggle to compare it to the picture you submitted.
-4. In the drop-down menu, choose "Oldest." · Ö · © Conclusions 5 min.
-Picture the photos you see on social media have been re-used, and sometimes in a way that changes the picture's meaning.
-It is also get purposefully altered to spread false information.
+4. In the drop-down menu, choose "Oldest." - ''.
+Conclusions 5 min.
+Pictures the photos you see on social media have been re-used, and sometimes in a way that changes the picture's meaning.
+The also get purposefully altered to spread false information.
 In many cases, you can use your reverse image search determine if such appropriation or manipulation has taken place.
-Even when you don't have time to do so, or a yields inconclusive results, however, you'll know to be wary, and that seeing is not necessarily believing!
+Even when you don't have time to do so, or a search yields inconclusive results, however, you'll know to be wary, and that seeing is not necessarily believing!